Position: Head Coach

 Over the past six seasons, 17 of Noonan’s players have been selected in the MLS SuperDraft, most of any school in that timeframe.
 The 2022 MLS SuperDraft following the Tigers’ National Championship victory saw six Clemson players selected, a school record and a tie for the most players drafted from one school in a single draft in history.
 In 2020, Hermann Trophy Winner Robbie Robinson was the first overall pick in the draft.
 The 2021 edition of the draft saw Clemson players get draft at No. 3, No. 4, and No. 27 overall, making the 2021 draft the first time in program history that Clemson had three players selected in the first round of the event.

-Not only have Noonan’s teams been successful on the field, but they have also seen incredible success in the classroom.
-The Tigers have broken team grade point average records in five of the past six semesters, including the spring of 2016 when they set not only the spring semester GPA record, but also the program’s record for semester GPA and all-time GPA record, with a 3.50 cumulative team GPA.
-In the past eight seasons, Noonan has had 30 players named to the All-ACC Academic Team, including a record six in 2016.
-The 2018-19 school year saw 21 players named to the ACC Honor Roll, which requires athletes to have a 3.0 GPA for the entirety of the school year.
+Not only has Noonan’s program been successful on the field, but they have seen incredible achievement in the classroom.
+During the 2020 spring semester, Noonan’s squad set the program’s record for semester GPA and all-time GPA by earning a 3.56 team average.
+During the first 10 seasons at Clemson, Noonan has had 36 players named to the Academic All-ACC team, including a record six honorees in 2016.
+The 2019-20 school year saw 21 players named to the ACC Honor Roll.

-Community relations is also a priority for Noonan and his teams and was something the Tigers were acknowledged for in 2015-16, when they earned Clemson’s President’s Pride Cup.
-The President’s Pride Cup is awarded annually to the Clemson athletic team that earns the highest point total based on three components: community outreach, academics, and athletics, with bonus points added for leadership as well as individual honors and contributions.
+Community relations are also a priority for Noonan and the members of his program.
+In 2015-16, the team’s efforts were recognized with the squad earning Clemson’s President’s Pride Cup.
+The President’s Pride Cup is annually awarded to the Clemson athletic team that earns the highest point total based on three components: community outreach, academics, and athletics, with bonus points added for leadership as well as individual honors and contributions.
 The 2018-19 school year saw Noonan’s squad rank second in the nation for community service hours recorded amongst men’s soccer teams.